ikatun/express-with-json/README.md

 Add functions which return objects as middlewares to express.

 Avoid calling `res.json()` and calling `next` with error.
+Just:
-Just return the object you want JSON-ed to the client or throw `JsonErrorResponse` to return JSON-ed error to the client.
+- return the object you want JSON-ed to the client or
+- throw `JsonErrorResponse` to return JSON-ed error to the client or
+- throw any other error to have next() called with it

 Installation:
 ```